The Cut’s attempted takedown of Priyanka Chopra echoes racism against successful Indian women

 — Nitasha Rana (@nitasha_rana) December 5, 2018

-We reached out to New York magazine for comment and a spokesperson pointed us back to the editor’s comment.
+We reached out to New York magazine for comment and a spokesperson pointed us back to the editor’s note.